OpenSuSE Man Pages

 DESCRIPTION

-device corresponding to the master referred to by fd.
+vice corresponding to the master referred to by the file descriptor fd.

 The ptsname_r() function is the reentrant equivalent of ptsname().
 It